TomasHubelbauer/apple-notes-database/README.md

 ## To-Do

+### Add Playwright E2E tests to ensure continued functionality

+As I add more optimized endpoints and the functionality becomes more complex, I am more likely to miss stuff that broke.
+Let's add E2E UI tests to have my back.

 ### Consider splitting `POST` and `PUT` into different endpoints

 Maybe I should respect the semantics for `POST` being for creating new items and